 Luise Schröder

 Die Fotografin und bildende Künstlerin beschäftigt sich in ihren Installationen, Fotografien, Videos und Publikationen mit Geschichte und deren Bedeutung für die Gegenwart.
 Schröders Arbeiten eröffnen stets poetische Reflexionsräume, alternative Wissenskontexte und ermöglichen neue Perspektiven auf Geschichte in der Gegenwart.
 Luise Schröder studierte Fotografie und Medienkunst an der Leipziger Hochschule für Grafik und Buchkunst.
 Ihre Arbeiten wurden international präsentiert, u.a.
 Rencontres Internationales Paris/Berlin; Centre Pompidou, Paris; 7.
 Berlin Biennale für Zeitgenössische Kunst, Berlin; Galerie EIGEN+ART, Leipzig/Berlin.
-Nach Residenzen in der Villa Aurora (Los Angeles) sowie an der Cité internationale des arts (Paris) ist sie aktuell Stipendiatin des Berliner Programm Künstlerische Forschung 2024/25.
+Nach Residenzen in der Villa Aurora (Los Angeles) sowie an der Cité internationale des arts (Paris) ist sie aktuell Stipendiatin des Berliner Programmes Künstlerische Forschung 2024/25.

 Dana Lorenz